Blaster4385/CarPooling/README.md

 # CarPooling

-A Car Pooling application for ride share to and from Amity College Teck Stack
+This is a car pooling application for sharing a ride to and from Amity University.

+# Teck Stack:
 - Go
 - MongoDB
 - Gin